timBrockman/datayak/README.md

 Data Yak is an open-source initiative with Orlando Data Science to analyze the growth and activity of the Orlando Tech Community.

-Specifically, Botlando scrapes data from all of the Orlando Tech Meetups via REST API.
+Specifically, Data Yak scrapes data from all of the Orlando Tech Meetups via REST API.